aevyrie/bevy_mod_picking/README.md

 # Bounding Sphere Optimization

-This plugin has the ability to accelerate picking with bounding spheres.
+This plugin has the ability to accelerate picking with bounding spheres; this can make picking as much as **30 times faster**!
 This speeds up the picking process by first checking to see if the picking source intersects a mesh's bounding sphere before going through every triangle in the mesh.
 To enable bounding spheres, you can use the builder pattern to pass a handle to your mesh into the `.with_bounding_sphere()` function:

 ```rust
 .with(PickableMesh::default()